 Instruction in appropriate research methodologies then prepares each student for the culminating experience of a thesis.

 Because of its multiethnic composition, varied traditions and rich history, the American Southwest lends itself to interesting and important studies.
-New Mexico Highlands University offers a breadth of faculty experience, well-equipped laboratories, links with regional organizations such as the Mexican-American Research Consortium in Higher Education (MARCHE), and opportunities for students to travel through a study abroad program.
+New Mexico Highlands University offers a breadth of faculty experience, well-equipped laboratories, links with regional organizations and opportunities for students to travel through a study abroad program.

 The master in Southwest studies prepares people for teaching in secondary schools and community colleges, for research-oriented employment in non-academic and applied settings, and for further work needed to earn a Ph.D.
 Faculty committees supervise individuals’ programs of studies, and particular care is taken to see that all programs include adequate training in research methods, concentration studies, and appropriate theoretical applications.